-- 1. Complete HHP 171 Introduction to Exercise Science with a grade of a B (3.0). - 2.
-Complete HHP 272/273 Introduction to Athletic Training with a grade of a B (3.0). - 3.
-Complete HHP 205 First Aid & Emergency Procedures with a grade of a B (3.0). - 4.
-Complete BIO 270 & 272 Anatomy and Physiology I & II or BIO 280 & 281 Functional Anatomy I & II with a grade of a C (2.0). - 5.
-Earn a CGPA of 2.75 in all major course work. - 6.
-Earn a CGPA of 2.50 in all course work. - 7.
-Complete the Athletic Training Education Program application. - 8.
-Submit 2 CUW ATEP student evaluation forms from two personal references.
-This will be measured objectively as described in the ATEP Handbook. - 9.
-Submit a two-page essay on why you want to choose Athletic Training as a career.
+- 1. Complete HHP 171 Introduction to Exercise Science with a grade of a B (3.0) or higher. - Complete HHP 272/273 Introduction to Athletic Training with a grade of a B (3.0) or higher. - Complete HHP 205 First Aid & Emergency Procedures with a grade of a B (3.0) or higher. - Complete BIO 275 & 276 Principles of Anatomy and Physiology I & II (AT only) or BIO 280 & 281 Functional Anatomy I & II (Pre-PT only) with a grade of a C (2.0). - Earn a CGPA of 2.75 in all major course work. - Earn a CGPA of 2.50 in all course work. - Complete the Athletic Training Education Program application. - Submit two CUW ATEP student evaluation forms from two personal references.
+This will be measured objectively as described in the ATEP Handbook. - Submit a two-page essay on why you want to choose Athletic Training as a career.
 Submit with the Athletic Training Education Program application.
 This will be measured objectively as described in the ATEP Handbook. - 10.
-Complete and pass competencies & proficiencies freshman year. - 11.
-Interview with the Athletic Training Admission Selection Committee. - 12.
+Complete and pass all freshman year competencies & proficiencies. - 11.
+Interview with the Admissions Selection Committee. - 12.
 A physical exam is required as part of the admission process into the ATEP.
 The student and examining physician must understand the technical standards associated with the ATEP.
 The physical sign-off form must be signed by the examining physician.